BGPremsai/Credit_Card_Fraud_using_ML/README.md

 # Credit_Card_Fraud_using_ML
-Detection of in valid Credit cards
+Detection of invalid Credit cards